felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 We need to have some way to store all information in the page, links, etc..

-So that's why this database is used.
+So that's why this Amazon RDS MySQL database is used.

-So this is Amazon RDS MySQL database. why there are two instances? because we want to make it highly available.
+Why there are two instances? because we want to make it highly available.
 This is a multi A-Z instance of the database.

 The primary instance is running in availability zone A The multi AZ replicate in availability zone B

 So even if AZ A goes down,  the standby database will become the primary and it will fail over.

-And because we have a load balancer, load balancer will do health checks.
+And because we have load balancer will do health check, if the whole availability zone goes down,

-So if this whole availability zone goes down,  the traffic will be shifted to the availability zone B.
+the traffic will be shifted to the availability zone B.

 Now what is this S3 bucket?
 This S3 bucket is created when you provisioning elastic beanstalk application.